-You have read-across ready biodegradation data from Octamethyltrisiloxane L3, EC 203-497-4) in the registration dossier of L5.
-Therefore, you conclude that L5 is not readily biodegradable (0% in 28 days) and screens as P and vP.
-As the substance is assessed by ECHA to meet the B criterion, it is important to assess whether the P and T criteria are met.
+You have read-across ready biodegradation data from L3 (octamethyltrisiloxane, EC 203-497-4) in the registration dossier of L4, therefore concluding that L4 is not readily biodegradable (0% in 28 days) and screens as P and vP.
+As the substance is assessed by ECHA to meet the vB criterion, it is important to assess whether the vP criterion is met.

-In the current registration dossiers, you consider that the hydrolysis half-life, which is read-across from Decamethyltetrasiloxane (L4, EC number: 205-491-7), of 30 days at pH 7 and 25 °C demonstrates that the substance is not persistent in the aquatic environment.
-However, a temperature of 12 °C is relevant for freshwater environments, and at pH 7 the half-life of L4 equates to 130 days at 12 °C, which exceeds the REACH Annex XIII criteria for very persistent (vP).
-Therefore the available hydrolysis data cannot be used to show the chemical is not (v)P. ECHA also notes that hydrolysis rates for the cyclic siloxanes D4 and D5 were significantly impeded by dissolved organic carbon (DOC) (ECHA, 2015).
-Therefore ECHA is concerned that the hydrolytic half-lives for L4 and therefore L5 may be even longer in the environment, where DOC is present, than suggested by the results in pure water.
+In the current registration dossiers, you consider that the hydrolysis half-life of 30 days at pH 7 and 25°C demonstrates that the substance is not persistent in the aquatic environment.
+However a temperature of 12°C is relevant for the freshwater environments respectively, and at pH 7 the hydrolysis half-life equates to 130 days at 12°C, which exceeds the REACH Annex XIII criteria for persistence (vP).
+Therefore the available hydrolysis data cannot be used to show the chemical is not P. ECHA also notes that hydrolysis rates for the cyclic siloxanes D4 and D5 were significantly impeded by organic carbon (ECHA, 2015).
+Therefore ECHA is concerned that the hydrolytic half-lives for L4 may be even longer in the environment, where dissolved organic carbon (DOC) is present, than suggested by the results in pure water.

-No information is available on the potential for hydrolysis of L5 in sediments.
-It would be expected that adsorption onto sediment will reduce the potential for hydrolysis in sediments compared with water (as is the case for some cyclic siloxanes, e.g. D4 and D5, as summarised in ECHA, 2015).
+No information is available on the potential for hydrolysis of L4 in sediments.
+It would be expected that adsorption onto sediment will reduce the potential for hydrolysis in sediments compared with water (as is the case for some cyclic siloxanes e.g. D4 and D5) as summarised in ECHA, 2015.

-ECHA notes that the cyclic siloxanes D4 and D5 both have a long degradation half-life in sediment, meeting the REACH Annex XIII criteria for vP.
-L5 has a similar log Kow and log Koc value to D5, which is also not readily biodegradable.
-This provides some indication that L5 might also be expected to be vP in sediment.
-However, D4 and D5 are cyclic molecules, and L5 is a linear molecule so there is uncertainty in being able to directly read-across the results of either D4 or D5 to L5.
-You acknowledge that L5 screens as P/vP in sediment due to the lack of biodegradation (0% in 28 days) in the ready biodegradation test.
+ECHA notes that the cyclic siloxanes D4 and D5 both have long degradation half-lives in sediment, meeting the REACH Annex XIII criterion for vP.
+L4 has a similar log Kow and log Koc value to D5, which is also not readily biodegradable.
+This provides some indication that L4 might also be expected to be vP in sediment.
+However, D4 and D5 are cyclic molecules, and L4 is a linear molecule so there is uncertainty in being able to directly read-across the results of either D4 or D5 to L4.
+You acknowledge that L4 screens as P/vP in sediment due to the lack of biodegradation (0% in 28 days) in the ready biodegradation test.

-You assess L5 as not being persistent in soil as the degradation half-life in a non-standard soil degradation test for L4 (read-across to L5) is below 120 days (the Annex XIII criterion).
-Testing was performed at a number of relative humidities (RH) (i.e. 32% to 100%) and a temperature of 22.5 °C using open and closed systems.
-You have adjusted the result at 100% RH, the longest degradation half-life, to account for volatilisation in the headspace, which reduces the degradation half-life from 107 to 56 days at 22.5 °C (this is 125 days at 12 °C).
+You assess L4 as not being persistent in soil as the degradation half-lives in a non-standard soil degradation test are all below 120 days (the Annex XIII criterion).
+This study was performed at a number of relative humidities (RH, i.e. 32% to 100%) and a temperature of 22.5°C using open and closed systems.
+You have adjusted the result at 100% RH, the longest degradation half-life, to account for volatilisation in the headspace, which reduces the degradation half-life from 107 to 56 days at 22.5°C (this is 125 days at 12°C).

 ECHA acknowledges that degradation in soil has been observed in the study.
 The results indicate that the degradation half-life of L4 in the system is dependent on the humidity, with the degradation half-life increasing with humidity.
-Half-lives in drier conditions are relatively short (a few days) whereas degradation half-life in high humidity conditions are much longer.
-If the head space is not accounted for, the degradation half-life at 100% RH would be above 230 days at 12 °C
+Degradation half-lives in drier conditions are relatively short (a few days) whereas degradation half-lives in high humidity conditions are much longer.
+If the head space is not accounted for, the degradation half-life at 100% RH would be above 230 days at 12°C.